hackclub/hackclub/workshops/platformer/README.md

 ### Allowing Restart

-We musn't forget to flip the flag back to false, in order to restart the game.
+We mustn't forget to flip the flag back to false, in order to restart the game.
 I'll tie my restart logic to a mouse click, by creating p5's `mouseClicked()` function beneath `endGame()`:

 ```js
 function mouseClicked() {